-I am an Investigator Scientist on the Cognition, Emotion, and Mental Health Programme.
-My research investigates the brain basis of neuropsychiatric disorders: what changes in our brain during periods of mental ill-health?
-How does the way our brains process the world make us more or less susceptible to developing a mental health disorder?
-And finally, how can we capitalise on the tools of neuroscience - brain imaging, brain stimulation, computational modelling - to improve our ability to treat mental health disorders?
+I lead the Mental Health Neuroscience programme of research at the Unit.
+We work to answer questions like: what changes in our brain during periods of mental ill-health?
+How does the way our brains process the world, including the physical body, make us susceptible to developing a mental health disorder?
+And finally, how can we capitalise on the tools of neuroscience - brain imaging, brain stimulation, computational modelling, among others - to improve our ability to treat mental health disorders?

 To answer these questions, I conduct three types of experiments:

 - Basic neuroscience experiments investigating cognitive and physiological mechanisms important for maintaining mental health (e.g., this MR imaging study in adolescents, or this behavioural study).
 We have a particular interest in body-brain interactions, where we use causal methods (like this study showing a role for the stomach's rhythm in disgust avoidance)

 - Clinical experiments in patient populations, such as people suffering from major depressive disorder, to investigate brain and behavioural differences that occur as a result of a mental health condition (e.g., this fMRI study, or this behavioural study).
 We are keen to use transdiagnostic approaches to reveal brain differences in sensing the physical body across psychiatric disorders

 - Translational studies testing out new ways of treating mental health disorders (such as this trial of a new treatment for depression or this experimental study of a new type of brain stimulation), or using reverse translation to understand the mechanisms of existing treatments (such as this imaging study here).

 - Weidacker K, Kim SG, Nord CL, Rua K, Rodgers C, Voon V. Avoiding monetary loss: a human habenula functional MRI ultra high-field study.
 Cortex (In Press)